ali-butt/Loading-Sprite/README.md

 }
 ```
 This is just a basic usage example — you're free to control the _Progress value however you like:
+You can drive _Progress however you want — for example:

-Link it to an actual loading operation
+🔄 Link it to an actual loading operation

-Animate it with a tweening library (DOTween, LeanTween, etc.)
+✨ Animate it using DOTween, LeanTween, or any tweening library

-Update it based on gameplay events
+🎮 Update it in response to gameplay events

-Drive it from a UI slider
+🎚️ Control it through a UI Slider

-Sync it with network progress, health bars, timers, etc.
+🌐 Sync it with network loading, health bars, timers, or anything else

 The shader graph is fully flexible — you control how the effect behaves.